Rules of the game

 6. Batter's Interference with Play at the Plate

-Interference with a play at the plate happens when there is a runner on 3rd base and there's a passed ball or wild pitch and the runner tries to score.
-You have the catcher scrambling for the ball, the pitcher running in to cover the plate, and you have the runner charging toward home.
-And then there is the batter!
-What is he/she to do in the split second moments?
+When a runner attempts to steal home, the batter has to make an effort to get out of the way of the play at the plate.
+More commonly, interference with a play at the plate happens when there is a runner on third base and then there's a passed ball or wild pitch and the runner tries to score.
+You have the catcher scrambling for the ball, the pitcher running in to cover the plate, and you have the runner running toward home.

 7. Obstruction